blockscout/blockscout-rs/multichain-aggregator/README.md

 ## Dev

 - Install [just](https://github.com/casey/just) cli.
 Just is like make but better.
-- Execute `just` to see avaliable dev commands
+- Execute `just` to see available dev commands

 ```bash
 just